sherlockblaze/blog/source/_posts/unix/concepts/Process-Environment.md

 ### Shared Libraries

-Most UNIX systesm today support shared libraries. **Shared libraries remove the common library routines from the executable file, instead maintaining a single copy of the library routine somewhere in memory that all processes reference.**
+Most UNIX system today support shared libraries. **Shared libraries remove the common library routines from the executable file, instead maintaining a single copy of the library routine somewhere in memory that all processes reference.**

 ***This reduces the size of each executable file but may add some runtime overhead,*** either when the program is first executed or the first time each shared library function is called.